hilton/hilton.github.com/blog/_posts/2022-05-03-system-7-buttons.md

 In the same year, Tim Berners-Lee first published [HTML Tags](http://info.cern.ch/hypertext/WWW/MarkUp/Tags.html), the first public description of HTML.
-Mac OS System 7 included standard user-interface controls, HTML 2.0 added form controls in 1995, whose buttons remain nearly as good as System 7’s.
+Mac OS System 7 included standard user-interface controls and HTML 2.0 added form controls in 1995, whose buttons remain nearly as good as System 7’s.
 But not quite.